How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 2

-After installing VMware Tools, restart your virtual computer and drag and drop a text document from the desktop of your host system to the desktop of your VM and test the file transfer process.
+After installing VMware Tools, restart your Kali VM.
+To test, try a file transfer.
+To do this, drag and drop a text document from the desktop of your host system to your guest system.

 Drag and Drop a File from Host to VM